 - Saute prawns or chicken pieces, then add the butter to melt and coat as a sauce.

 - Use on bread and bake to make a pesto bread.
+I use this one on my pesto garlic bread.

 - Melt it through cooked pasta.